🧐 5 Myths About AI in Medicine

 What’s the reality?

-Artificial intelligence, especially in its current form, doesn’t “diagnose” in the human sense of the word.
-It performs what specialists call “differential diagnosis.”
-Simply put, it analyzes the data you provide (like your symptoms) and, based on a vast knowledge base, calculates the probabilities of various conditions.
+Artificial intelligence, especially in its current form, doesn’t “make a diagnosis” in the human sense of the word.
+It engages in what specialists call “differential diagnosis.”
+Simply put, it analyzes the input data (like your symptoms) and, based on a vast knowledge base, calculates the probabilities of various conditions.

-It might say: “There’s a 75% probability that these symptoms indicate gastritis, a 15% probability of pancreatitis, and a 5% chance of simple overeating after the holidays.”
-This isn’t a diagnosis.
-It’s a navigational chart for further investigation.
+It might say: “There is a 75% probability that these symptoms indicate gastritis, a 15% probability of pancreatitis, and a 5% probability of simple overeating after a holiday.”
+This is not a diagnosis.
+It’s a navigation map for further investigation.

-When you have a whole bouquet of non-specific complaints, from a headache to a strange gurgling in your stomach, it’s easy to get lost.
-By the way, our Wizey AI assistant was created for precisely these situations—to help you sort things out and figure out which specialist to discuss this “mixed bag” with.
-It helps you prepare for your visit, structure your complaints, and ask the right questions.
+And when you have a whole bouquet of such non-specific complaints, from a headache to a strange gurgling in your stomach, it’s easy to get confused.
+By the way, it was for such cases—to help sort everything out and understand which specialist is best to discuss this “mixed bag” with—that our assistant, Wizey, was created.
+It helps you prepare for your visit, structure your complaints, and ask the doctor the right questions.
 But the final word always belongs to the doctor, who will conduct an examination and order actual tests.

 Myth #3: You Need to Be a Programmer to Use an AI Assistant